 As with a colicky baby, don’t let yourself get desperate.
 You can take time out to calm down by putting the babies safely in their cots or a playpen then leaving the room.
 Close the door and ignore them for a short while.
 When you go back to the babies after a few minutes, you may find that they have stopped or have cried themselves to sleep.

-You could also ask a friend to come round and look after the babies for half an hour so you can go out.
+You could also ask a friend to come over and look after the babies for half an hour so you can go out.
 Even if you just walk around the block, the break will refresh you and make it easier to cope.

 If the problem persists, talk to your health visitor or GP, or ring Tamba’s freephone listening service Twinline on 0800 138 0509, or CRY-SIS, a national helpline for parents whose babies cry excessively, on 08451 228 669.